vyq/accelerated-c-plus-plus/README.md

 # to-do

-- Read page 143 of Accelerated C++
+- Read page 143 exercise 5-1 of Accelerated C++
 - Read page 48 section 2.3.2 of The C++ Programming Language